Investicore/GIZMO/README.md

 # GIZMO
 Property Management Product
-I need more toys to play with
+I need more toys to play with -
-Can someone please bring me a cup of coffee
+Can someone please bring me a cup of coffee -
-I dislike it when people like their lips "KHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAANNN!!!!"
+I dislike it when people lick their lips - "KHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAANNN!!!!"